pbonarigo/Sentiment-Analysis-Using-DNN/README.md

 # Sentiment-Analysis-Using-DNN
 US Airline Twitter-based Sentiment Analysis Using Tensorflow and Keras

-Sharing the final project for HKUST MBA course ISOM 5240, titled "Deep Learning Business Applications with Python" written in partnership with @danieltsaicw
+Sharing the final project for HKUST MBA course ISOM 5240, titled "Deep Learning Business Applications with Python" developed with [@danieltsaicw](https://github.com/danieltsaicw).

 We utilized several key resources to produce a program that could identify key hashtags and analyze the sentiment of the user, identifying the Tweet as either positive, negative, or neutral.
+These included using Keras with Python running on Google's Tensorflow, as well as varios methods for training a Deconvolutional Neural Network (DNN), as well as Twitter's API functionality to create a working live demo.

 ## The Dataset & Database

-Natural language processing was achieved using TFIDF and Python package [sklearn](https://pypi.org/project/scikit-learn/)
+Natural language processing was achieved using TFIDF and the Python package [sklearn](https://pypi.org/project/scikit-learn/)

 SQLite for data input and analysis with a dataset obtained from [Kaggle](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) which contains over 14,000 US airline-related Tweets on which our model was trained.
 These data points included the following attributes: